 There is a hardship provision which allows the Department to exclude a trust when counting it results in undue hardship for the client.
-All decisions about undue hardship are made by the Director, Office of Family Support.
+All decisions about undue hardship are made by the Director, Division of Family Assistance.
 Any requests for such a determination are submitted in writing and must show complete details about the undue hardship which will result.
-See "Undue Hardship" in the Definitions section.
+See "Undue Hardship" in Section 11.1.